 As a conductor, James has made a reputation in Scotland as one of the up and coming directors on the scene.
 He is instrumental in the delivery of the ensemble provision for both undergraduate and postgraduate vocalists at the Royal Conservatoire of Scotland.
 He has directed RCS Voices in concerts ranging from Blue Monday jazz performances to live lecture recitals at academic conferences.
 He is also the director of the RCS Singers (formerly Chorale), an ensemble designed to bring young musicians together for a positive ensemble experience, including a notable performance as part of the Celtic Connections festival.
-For RCS Opera, James has chorus mastered Street Scene, Die Fledermaus, and Ūhte, a new opera which was recorded by the BBCSSO with Martyn Brabbins.
-He was also Assistant Conductor for the UK Premiere of Jake Heggie's Dead Man Walking He also curated and directed a collaborative performance in celebration of Milton’s Paradise Lost including film, actors, and musicians.
+For the Alexander Gibson Opera School, James has chorus mastered Dido and Aeneas, Dialogues des Carmélites, Street Scene, Die Fledermaus, and Ūhte, a new opera which was recorded by the BBCSSO with Martyn Brabbins.
+He was also Assistant Conductor and Chorus Master for the UK Staged Premiere of Jake Heggie's Dead Man Walking He also curated and directed a collaborative performance in celebration of Milton’s Paradise Lost including film, actors, and musicians.

 James is currently musical director of Glasgow Cathedral Choral Society, with whom he has conducted A Child of Our Time, Eternal Light (Goodall), Magnificat (Bach), Nelson Mass (Haydn), Vespers of 1610 (Monteverdi), and Messiah (Handel) with professional orchestras.
 The choir has recently recorded a CD, and is growing in membership to create a vibrant and strong choir that continues to grow.